ivahaev/mongofil/README.md

 # mongofil
-Checking if map matches mongodb query
+Checking if JSON matches mongodb query and finding matched documents in JSON array.